-(Point of contact: Erik Andersson, ECMWF) (Version approved by ET-EGOS-7, May 2012 and modifications by PoC March 2014)
+(Point of contact: Erik Andersson, ECMWF) (Version reviewed by the PoC in January 2018, reviewed by IPET-OSDE-3, February 2018 and approved by IPET-OSDE Chair, 11 May 2018)

-Updates reflect: Recent changes in the global observing systems; and Increased importance of coupled assimilation with ocean and land surfaces
+Updates reflect: Recent changes in the global observing systems; the increased importance of coupling with ocean, land and ice, and atmospheric composition; the increased reliance on ensemble forecasting techniques.

-Global Numerical Weather Prediction (NWP) models are used to produce shortand medium-range weather forecasts (out to 15 days) of the state of the troposphere and lower stratosphere, with a horizontal resolution of typically 15-50 km and a vertical resolution of 10-30 m near the surface increasing to 500 m-1 km in the stratosphere.
+Global Numerical Weather Prediction (NWP) models are used to produce short- and medium-range weather forecasts (out to 10-15 days) of the state of the atmosphere, with a horizontal resolution of typically 10-25 km and a vertical resolution of 10-30 m near the surface increasing to 500 m-1 km in the stratosphere.
+Ensembles of up to 50 members of such forecasts provide estimates of uncertainty.
 Forecasters use NWP model outputs as guidance to issue forecasts of important weather variables for their area of interest.
-There is a strong interest in using NWP model output to predict the risk for extreme or severe and damaging weather events.
-Statistical approaches based on forecast ensembles are used to predict the probability for weather events, especially at longer lead times.
+Ensemble model output is used to predict the risk for extreme or severe and damaging weather events in terms of probabilities.
 Such ensembles require good knowledge of the uncertainty in the NWP model and all input data including the observations.
 Global NWP models are also used to provide boundary conditions for regional NWP models.

 NWP is an initial value problem where the accuracy of the forecasts primarily depends on how accurate the estimate of the complete atmospheric state is.
 Observations from surface-based, airborne and space-based platforms are all used to help define this initial state.
 Reliable error estimates of all observations are needed to estimate the accuracy of the initial state and to benefit optimally from observations in NWP.
-The observational requirements for global NWP are based on the need to provide an accurate analysis of the complete atmospheric state and the Earth's surface at regular intervals (typically every 6-12 hours).
+The observational requirements for global NWP are based on the need to provide an accurate analysis of the complete atmospheric state and the Earth's surface at regular intervals (typically every 3-12 hours).
 Through a "data assimilation" system, new observations are used to update and improve an initial estimate of the atmospheric and surface states provided by an earlier short-range forecast.
 The uncertainty in the initial conditions is captured by ensemble Kalman filters or ensembles of data assimilations.

-The key atmospheric model variables for which observations are needed are: 3-dimensional fields of wind, temperature and humidity, and the 2-dimensional field of surface pressure.
-Also important are surface boundary variables, particularly sea surface temperature, soil moisture and vegetation, ice and snow cover.
-Significant effort has gone into the use of observations of cloud and precipitation in NWP systems.
-In the latter part of the medium range, the upper layers of the ocean become increasingly important, and so relevant observations of the ocean are also needed.
+The key atmospheric model variables for which information from observations is needed are: 3-dimensional fields of wind, temperature and moisture (humidity, cloud, precipitation), and the 2-dimensional field of surface pressure.
+Also important are surface variables, particularly sea surface temperature, soil moisture and vegetation, ice and snow cover.
+Significant progress has been made recently in the use of observations providing information about cloud and precipitation in NWP systems.
+The upper layers of the ocean have become increasingly important, and so relevant observations of the ocean - temperature salinity, waves, and sea-level from altimeter - are also assimilated in some NWP centres.
+Timely information on the 3-dimensional distribution of ozone and aerosol also contribute to the accuracy of NWP.

 Modern data assimilation systems are able to make effective use of both synoptic and asynoptic observations.
-Observations are most easily used when they are direct measurements of the model variables (temperature, wind, etc.), but the concept of observation operators has facilitated the effective use of indirect measurements (e.g. satellite radiances and the refraction of propagating radio wave), which are linked in a complex but known way to the model fields of temperature, humidity, etc. The use of four-dimensional data assimilation methods has facilitated the extraction of dynamical information from time series of observations and from frequent (e.g. hourly) and asynoptic data.
+Observations are most easily used when they are direct measurements of the model variables (temperature, wind, etc.), but the concept of observation operators has facilitated the effective use of indirect measurements (e.g. satellite radiances and the refraction of propagating radio wave), which are linked in a complex but known way to the model fields of temperature, humidity, ozone etc. The use of four-dimensional data assimilation methods has facilitated the extraction of dynamical information from time series of observations and from frequent (e.g. hourly) and asynoptic data.